Difference Between Retail Banking and Wholesale Banking

 Retail Banking vs Wholesale Banking

-Although all the banks serve their customers with the same services and benefits, the difference comes in with the staff’s hospitality towards their clients.
+Although all the banks serve their customers with the same services and benefits, the difference comes with the staff’s hospitality towards their clients.

 The bank also charges them high-interest rates on transactions.
 Also, wholesale banks provide individual bankers to the organization or companies to serve them with close attention or quick response.